Merging the Berkeley schema into the NMDC Schema

 A major explanation for the slot differences is the adoption of a polymorphic (i.e., multi-shaped) model for slots

-class, which corresponds to polymorphic collections in the v11-compliant MongoDB database.
+in the Database class, which corresponds to polymorphic collections in the v11-compliant MongoDB database.
 In the

-slots was intended to be one class, with no provision for class
+legacy model, the range for each of the Database slots was intended to be one class, with no provision for class

 hierarchy.
-In the new model, the range for each slot is still specified as a single class, but each Database
+In the new model, the range for each slot is still specified as a single class, but each Database slot can

 now collect instances of that specified class, plus the instances of any subclass of the specified class.